 Workplace design plays a crucial role in staff wellbeing and productivity.
 As designers, we can help create environments where people love to live and work.
 It’s not just about designing spaces that support people’s individual wellbeing.
 It’s also about encouraging a positive working culture to sustain a healthy, stress-free workplace in the long term.

-This month the World Health Organization (WHO) officially recognised ‘burn-out’ as a medical condition, describing it as “chronic workplace stress that has not been successfully managed”.
+The World Health Organization (WHO) has officially recognised ‘burn-out’ as a medical condition, describing it as “chronic workplace stress that has not been successfully managed”.
 Exhaustion, negativity, and ‘reduced professional efficacy’ are just some of the symptoms associated with the condition.

 The WHO has also published some concerning statistics.
 In 2018, 74% of British workers felt so stressed that they were ‘overwhelmed or unable to cope’ and 67% of people believed stress caused them both mental and physical ill-health.

 Taking time out, moving around and exercising as well as interacting socially with colleagues are a few ways to help reduce stress at work and improve wellbeing.
 While these solutions are down to the behaviour of individuals, the design of a workplace has a crucial role in supporting these behaviours and on a bigger scale, can even help to change the workplace culture.